jason-lang/benchmarks/eval-token-ring-jason-c2/readme.txt

 - worker 500 should be linked back to worker 1, forming an unbroken ring;

-- initially pass T tokens to workers ramdomly assigned to a worker;
+- initially pass T tokens to workers randomly assigned to a worker;

 - each worker passes the token to its neighbouring worker (i.e., the worker it is linked to);

 - the program halts when all T tokens have been passed, between any two workers, N times each.